arayabrain/space-engineers-ai-spaceship-generator/pcgsepy/guis/main_webapp/assets/help_user.md

     - **APPLY STEP**: Executes a step of FI-2Pop with the selected bin(s) populations.
 If no bin is selected, or if the selected bin(s) is invalid, an error is thrown and no step is executed.
     - **CLEAR SELECTION**: Clears the selected bin(s).
     - **TOGGLE BIN SELECTION**: Toggles evolution on a single bin or multiple bins.
 If toggled to false and more than one bin were selected, only the last bin will remain selected.
-    - **DOWNLOAD MAP-ELITES**: Downloads the MAP-Elites object.
-This is only possible after a certain number of generations has elapsed.

 ###### Log
 All log messages are relayed here.
 As some operations may take some time to complete, progress messages are also reported.